AbhilashTUofficial/Resume/README.md

 ### 2020 - 11 - 1 to today
 - Created 10 clones of popular apps.
 - Created 10 user interfaces and achieve an expert level in the flutter framework.
-- Created image to pdf converter mobile app.
+- Created image to pdf converter mobile app, Clock app, Quiz app and many other minor projects.
+- Get familiar with API data fetching and Database.

 # Minor activities